shmibs/xdg_basedir/README.md

 # calls to File.read and File.write

 # files within the XDG Base Directories will typically be further sorted into
-# subdirectories, with those directories named for the program or application
+# subdirectories, with those subdirectories named for the program or
-# which `owns` them.
-This is not always the case however, and so isn't enforced
+# application which "owns" them.
+This is not always the case however, and so it
+# isn't enforced
 read_path = XDGBasedir.full_path("program_name/file_name.conf", :config, :read)

 # the specification dictates that the locations of base directories should be